EU, EEA, and Swiss citizens have the right to live and work in Belgium but must fulfill certain requirements if staying longer than three months.

 Foreigner’s ID card

-If a positive decision is made by the immigration office, you will receive an annex 8, which acts as proof of your registration in the Belgian national registry.
+If a positive decision is made by the immigration office, you will receive an annex 8.
+This is proof of your registration in the Belgian national registry.
 You may also request an electronic ID card (type E) but this is not obligatory – a fee will apply.
-These cards are not residence permits but serve as ID cards and proof that you’re registered as a resident, and are valid for five years.
+These cards are not residence permits but serve as ID cards and proof that you’re registered as a resident.
+They are valid for five years.

 Following this process, you have the right to unlimited stay in Belgium, which is conditional during the initial five years.